 Looking for a toner that will nourish your skin and keep oil at bay?
 Try a Korean toner!
 Unlike some toners that can be overly moisturizing or drying, many Korean toners are full of ingredients that will gently exfoliate, soothe, and hydrate your skin.
 And if you have oily skin, you know that you sorely need a toner that reduces excess oil while balancing your skin's pH level.

-That's why we've done our research and came up with the 10 of the best Korean toners for oily skin.
+That's why we've done our research and compiled a list of the best Korean toners for oily skin.
 Right on top of that list is COSRX's AHA/BHA Clarifying Treatment Toner!
 It's a two-in-one toner that helps exfoliate and hydrate the skin.
-Don't forget to check other products in our top 10 list and use our buying guide to help you choose one on your own as well!
+Don't forget to check other products in our list and use our buying guide with tips from aesthetician Devan Jesmer to help you choose one on your own as well!

 It can be a little confusing to figure out what different skincare products actually do, especially if you're just starting to build your skincare routine.
 Cleansers and toners are often confused, but they actually do different things for our skin.

 Cleansers play the role of cleaning your face, while toners help balance your skin's pH levels.
 To be more specific, a cleanser helps remove makeup, dirt, and oil on your skin after a long day or washing your face.

 Applying toner is the next step after cleansing.
 Toners balance your skin's pH level and help restore the moisture stripped away by the cleanser.
 They also help control oily skin and reduce large pores resulting from excess oil production.

 Toners were originally designed to balance the pH of the skin, after cleansing.
 However, most cleansers are now pH-balanced!
 Therefore, the reason we use toner has shifted over time, and they still provide benefits, just in a different way.